zbalkan/zbalkan.github.io/_posts/2024-11-03-psreadline.md

 ### Intro

 I have been using the Windows' Terminal since the first announcement.
 I was impressed with the abilities added via [PSReadLine](https://github.com/PowerShell/PSReadLine) module thanks to amazing [Scott Hanselman](https://www.hanselman.com/blog/you-should-be-customizing-your-powershell-prompt-with-psreadline).
-I was playing with it this weekend because I was bored.
+This weekend, I got bored and started to play with it.
+I read the docs and tried to find some use cases I can give it a try.
+Something with PAN was the first thing came to my mind.

 ### What's the issue with PAN